uma-pi1/kge/README.md

 ## Quick start
 - after installation run the script `download_all.sh` in the [data/](data/) directory to download the datasets
 - to train the [Complex](http://proceedings.mlr.press/v48/trouillon16.pdf) model on a toy dataset run `python kge.py start examples/toy-complex-train.yaml`
-- for training it on your CPU instead of GPU run `python kge.py start examples/toy-complex-train.yaml --job.device=CPU`
+- for training it on your CPU instead of GPU run `python kge.py start examples/toy-complex-train.yaml --job.device=cpu`

 ## Conceptual overview